When Your Child Says the “F” Word

 “Uh, um, uh…yeah?
 What?
 I mean, do you?”

-I cocked my head like a little dog when he hears his name and held that angled position for some time wondering– wondering why my temple hurt so bad.
+I cocked my head like a little dog when he hears her name and held it for some time just wondering.

 “Bud, where did you learn that?”